Rufous-fronted prinia

 The rufous-fronted prinia (Prinia buchanani) is a species of bird in the family Cisticolidae.

 It is found in India and Pakistan.

 Its natural habitat is subtropical or tropical dry forest.

 The species was described by Edward Blyth on the basis of an illustration of the bird from Bengal in the collections of Buchanan Hamilton.

 Description

 The rufous-fronted prinia is a small stocky bird, generally 12 cm long and weighing between 5 and 6 grams.
 The upper parts are sandy color.
 The lower parts are off-white.
 The legs and toes are pink.
 Remiges and tail feathers are also sandy color.
 The underside of the tail is creamy white.
 The head is olive brown, and the bird has a pale eyebrow and a thin red eye circle.
 The beak is a classic insectivore, thin and slightly curved, and the eyes are reddish-orange.

-Reroduction
+Reproduction

 The nest is made of strips of grass woven together.
 It is built at one or two meters from the ground.
 The female generally lays between two and four eggs.